“The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”

 - Makeup and Personal Care Products.
 Gluten molecules are actually too big to be absorbed into the bloodstream through the skin, which is a relief.
 However, anything applied to the lips does get ingested, which means it’s important to choose gluten-free lipsticks and lip balms.
 Similarly, choose gluten-free oral care products and ask your dentist to do the same.
 Some people also develop skin reactions to gluten, so if you’re suffering any type of rash or skin condition, try switching to gluten-free body care products to see if that’s a root cause.
 It’s also possible to inhale gluten, so check hairspray ingredients carefully.
 Lastly, there are the unconscious habits of daily life.
 Do you ever put lotion on your hands before eating?
 Do you run your hands through your hair, and then unconsciously touch your lips when deep in thought?
 These are minute exposures, and sensitivity will vary.
 Switching to gluten-free products eliminates the risk.
 You can check the ingredients list on your current beauty products, just as you do the labels on food, and contact the individual companies with questions.
-Here are some of my favorite paleo skincare companies (not only gluten-free but also chemical-free): Araza Natural Beauty, Luminance Skincare, Annmarie Gianni, Primal Life Organics, and Buffalo Gal Grassfed Beauty.
+Here are two of my favorite paleo skincare companies (not only gluten-free but also chemical-free): Araza Natural Beauty and Luminance Skincare.

 - Pets.
 Overall, pets are beneficial to health, but there are two ways that gluten can transfer from pets to owners: (1) Not washing your hands after handling gluten-containing pet food.
 (2) Your pet licking your hands or face.
 The solution is simply to be aware of this factor and wash up accordingly.
 Or, you can switch your pet over to a gluten-free diet as well.